Jails emptied in the pandemic. Should they stay that way?

 “Reducing the incarcerated population across the country is possible,” said Jacob Kang-Brown, a senior research associate at the Vera Institute of Justice and author of the new report.
 “We saw decreases in big cities, small cities, rural counties and the suburbs, but the increase we see is troubling.”

 In the Genesee County Jail in New York, where Reed recently began a six-month sentence for petit larceny, there were, for a time, only 35 people jailed, down from 90 before the pandemic, according to data compiled by the Vera Institute.
 Defendants had court dates pushed off, and judges went to extra lengths to allow people to wait at home rather than in jail.
-(New York’s bail reform law also went into effect in early 2020 and reduced jail populations even further.)
 By March, there were 54 people jailed in the county lockup.

 For Reed, who said he has struggled with an addiction to crack cocaine, going to jail has meant losing his disability checks, his only source of income.
 Without income, he has no way to pay rent, and he fears that unless a family member can take him in, he will be homeless when he is released in September.

-Reed doesn’t understand the point of sending him to jail now, only further destabilizing his life.
+He doesn’t understand the point of sending him to jail now.
 “They could have at least offered me drug court or some type of rehab or something,” he said in an interview from the Genesee County Jail last week.

 More than 40 people have died of COVID-19 in jails since the start of the pandemic, according to a Bureau of Justice Statistics survey of nearly 1,000 jails.
 That is likely an undercount; the virus has killed more than 2,600 prisoners and 207 staff in U.S. prisons, where deaths are easier to track.

-Raymonde Haney’s grandson Lee had been jailed on a domestic violence charge in Tarrant County, Texas, when he died of COVID-19 at 34 in December.
-While others were released as part of safety precautions, he didn’t qualify because of his domestic violence charge.

-“They kept them in the jail like fish in a barrel,” Haney said.

-But many officials across the country, from small towns to suburbs and big cities, realized the danger and worked to get people out of jail.
+Officials across the country, from small towns to suburbs and big cities, realized the danger and worked to get many people out of jail.
 Public defenders and prosecutors — typically on opposing sides — collaborated with judges, sheriffs and local police departments to identify those in jail who could safely be released, and to make plans to send fewer people to jail, according to interviews with officials in more than a dozen counties.

 “In the first few months, really almost all we did was releases,” said Florida Circuit Criminal Court Judge Nushin Sayfie in Miami-Dade County.